szha/gluon-crash-course/nn.md

 ```

 ## Create a layer

-We frist create a dense layer with 2 output units.
+Now create a dense layer with 2 output units.

 ```{.python .input  n=2}
 layer = nn.Dense(2)
 layer
 ```

-Then initialize its weight with the default initialization method, which draws random values uniformly from $[-0.7, -0.7]$
+Then initialize its weights with the default initialization method, which draws random values uniformly from $[-0.7, -0.7]$

 ```{.python .input  n=3}
 layer.initialize()
 ```

-Now we create a $(3,4)$ shape random input `x` and feed into the layer to compute the output.
+In order to compute the output, or called forward, we create a $(3,4)$ shape random input `x` and feed into the layer.

 ```{.python .input  n=4}
 x = nd.random.uniform(-1,1,(3,4))
 layer(x)
 ```

-As can been seen we got a $(3,2)$ shape output.
-Note that we didn't specify the input size of `layer` (though we can specify it with the arugment `in_units=4` here), the system will automatic infer it during the first time we feed in data, and create and initialize the weights.
+As can be seen, we got a $(3,2)$ shape output.
+Note that we didn't specify the input size of `layer` before (though we can specify it with the argument `in_units=4` here), the system will automatically infer it during the first time we feed in data, create and initialize the weights.
 So we can access the weight after the first forward:

 ```{.python .input  n=5}
 layer.weight.data()